 Monitor Data Privacy and Security

 Answering a survey about the work environment can be hazardous to one’s continued employment at a business.
-The issue of data privacy and security is of the utmost importance if the company is to get honest answers from its employees.
+The issue of data privacy and security is of the utmost importance if the company is to get honest answers from its employees who could be too busy playing online games.
 While anonymity could be an option, anonymous survey information leaves out a lot of the data that may be required to help with generating insights.
 Companies have a duty to employees that take part in these surveys to keep their personal information safe, not only from external intruders but from those within the company which they may be critical of.
 SAP Qualtrics offers a built-in robust data security methodology.
 Businesses that prefer to use their own third-party analysis tools can develop their own security paradigms for passing data through the API of those systems.

 Analysis of Data to Produce Insights

 Like other analytics systems, the SAP Qualtrics module allows for the processing of rich data to offer insights to the business on which it can potentially act.
 To achieve this, however, the system needs access to rich data to process.
 Meaningful analysis can only derive from a system that has enough data to ensure the ideas it offers are justifiable and make sense in the context of the business.